21 Best Oils For 4C Hair Growth

 High porosity is either an inherent property of hair or can be as a result of environmental damage, chemical processing or rough treatment.
 The cuticle layer has holes, and gaps and considered to be highly porous.
 It tends to lose moisture easily thus preferred to use leave-in conditioners, moisturizers, and sealers.
 One of the best oils for high porosity hair is jojoba oil as it is the closest natural thing to the oils the scalp naturally produces and is slightly waxy, but not too waxy.
 The non-dying oils with unsaturated fatty acids, omega 3 and omega 6 have large molecules which work well with the gaps in the cuticle layer like cottonseed oil, avocado oil, and primrose oil.

-As long as the oil does not cause any serious problems to the hair like attracting dust and the scalp is highly moisturized it can be left until your next hair wash day.
 You can also go for a quick oil treatment before every hair washes and do overnight oiling regularly to keep moisture in.
 Leaving the oil in your hair for too long may lead to itchy scalp causing indirect hair loss in some people requiring you to consider regular hair wash.

 Over time I have learnt that my 4C hair requires light oiling every other day and washing once a week.
 The best way to know what your hair loves is to try out different routines and until you find what works.

-7 Comments on “21 Best Oils For 4C Hair Growth”
+7 Comments on “21 Best Oils For 4C Hair- Detailed 2024 Analysis”

 1. Hi Genevieve,